 Course overview

-Moving beyond historical frameworks in literary studies such as postcolonial theory, this course advances students understanding of various decolonial perspectives, building situated knowledges using stories as method of inquiry, where form substantially shapes the content and possibility of political engagement.
-Drawing on concepts such as pluriversality, voice, perspective, relationality, entanglement, and otherness in the context of post human perspectives, and mythopoesis, among others, this course provides diverse decolonial perspectives as central to the study of English literature.
-It also exposes students to a variety of literary traditions, methods, primary texts and genres established in Africa, South America, Australia and the Pacific and empowers them to take part in major debates about cultural value, form, interpretation, and reception while also facilitating the acquisition of skills in literary analysis, argumentation, and evaluation.
-The course draws on leading literary thinkers such as Achille Mbembe, Homi BhaBha, Maria Pia Lara and Epeli Hauofa, among others to bring a rich tapestry of works by award-winning, contemporary (1966-present) creative writers from around the globe, into clearer focus.
+Moving beyond historical frameworks in literary studies such as postcolonial theory, this course advances students’ understanding of various decolonial perspectives, building situated knowledges using stories as method of inquiry, where form substantially shapes the content and possibility of political engagement.
+Drawing on concepts such as pluriversality, voice, perspective, relationality, entanglement, and otherness in the context of post human perspectives, and mythopoesis, among others, this course provides diverse decolonial perspectives as central to the study of literatures in English.
+It also exposes students to a variety of literary traditions, methods, primary texts and genres from a range of local and international contexts, and empowers them to take part in major debates about cultural value, form, interpretation, and reception while also facilitating the acquisition of skills in literary analysis, argumentation, and evaluation.
+The course also draws on leading literary thinkers to bring a rich tapestry of works by contemporary creative writers from around the globe, into clearer focus.

 Course learning outcomes